 We collect the water on a high tide so there is a good influx of 'new' water and when it hasn't rained in a while so the salinity is high.
-We used to use 5 gallon buckets and collected the water by hand but have thankfully graduated to an engine that pumps 200 gallons of water into a holding tank in the back of our truck.
+We used to use 5 gallon buckets and collected the water by hand but have thankfully graduated to an engine that pumps 1,000 gallons of water into holding tanks on our trailer.

 Sea salt can be used to replace nearly all of the salt you use in your home, unless you never eat seafood in which case your body may require the extra iodine.
 Sea salt is most commonly used to season or enhance the flavor of finished dishes.

-You can help prevent moisture from accumulating in the salt by refraining from grinding the salt directly over steaming foods.
+You can help prevent moisture from accumulating in the salt by refraining from holding the container of salt directly over steaming pots or foods.